4S1ght/Soybean/README.md

 | `cwd` | `string` | The current working directory of the child process, relative to the Soybean configuration file. |
 | `deferNext` | `number` | Time in `ms` for which to wait with further execution after spawning this process.
 This allows for tricks like spawning a compiler and waiting a second before spawning a different process that relies on the compiler's output. |

-The child process' configuration object accepts the above properties, as well as standard options available for `child_process.spawn()`, with exception of `stdio` and `detached`.
+The child process' configuration object accepts the above properties, as well as standard options available for `child_process.spawn()` such as `shell` or `timeout`, with exception of `stdio` and `detached` which are disabled due to how Soybean functions.